williamdlees/digger/docs/examples/targeted_annotation.rst

     v_nonamer: TCAGAAACC

 The command takes as arguments the id of the target sequence to search for (in this case IGHV1-18*01), the fasta file in which the sequence can be found, and the Genbank ID to search.
 Optional arguments include the species (otherwise human is assumed) and a file of gapped reference sequences, which is used as a guide to gap V sequences.
 If an output file is specified with the ``-out_file`` argument, the output is written there in CSV format, with information matching that provided by ``digger``.
 Otherwise a summary is provided to standard output.

-In response, the command searches the specified Genbank accession for the closest match to the target sequenece (in this case differing by a single nucleotide), and returns annotation details.
+The command searches the specified Genbank accession for the closest match to the target sequenece (in this case differing by a single nucleotide), and returns annotation details.
 These will include regulatory regions where they are available.
+Only a single closest-match sequence is annotated.

 Variants of :ref:`dig_sequence` allow the sequence to be specified directly rather than by Genbank accession number, and allow multiple searches to be specified in a csv file.